 Q+A: The English International School, Moscow East

-The English International School, Moscow East, answers our questions and gives Winter's readers a virtual tour.
+The English International School, East Campus, Moscow, provides a British-style education for both local and international students.
+Here the school answers our questions and gives Winter's readers a virtual tour.

 What happens when parents visit the school?